-74-Year-Old Woman Welcomes Twin Girls Becoming Oldest Woman Ever To Give Birth
+74-Year-Old Woman Welcomes Twin Girls, Becoming Oldest Woman Ever To Give Birth

 — NewsMobile (@NewsMobileIndia) September 5, 2019

-Doctors want the new mother to remain hospitalized so she can be monitored by specialists including a gynecologist, cardiologist and pulmonologist.
+Doctors want the new mother to remain hospitalized, so she can be monitored by specialists, including a gynecologist, cardiologist, and pulmonologist.
 That being said, Umasankar said he did not think Mangayamma would have any post-delivery complications.
 The doctor said that she would not be able to breastfeed the babies, but added that it was not a problem since she could use milk from the hospital’s milk bank.

 Umasankar said that Mangayamma is the oldest woman on record to give birth, adding that the last record was held by Daljeender Kaur from Rajasthan, who was 70-years-old when she gave birth to a child on April 19, 2016.